Revealing Limitation in the Standard Cosmological Model: A Redshift-Dependent Hubble Constant from Fast Radio Bursts: Discussion

-In the present study, we analyze a sample of 114 well-localized FRBs using a dual methodology that combines ML and Bayesian hierarchical modeling to test the redshift invariance of $H_0$ under the $\Lambda$CDM model.
-Both methodologies independently reveal a statistically significant redshift-dependent $H_0$, depending on the parameter priors, directly contradicting $\Lambda$CDM’s foundational assumption of a constant $H_0$.
-Unlike previous studies that relied on discrete binning, our ML-based framework enables a continuous reconstruction of $H_0(z)$, capturing fine-scale variations across the full redshift range.
-Our results underscore that while $H_0$ varies with redshift, the rate of change flattens at higher redshifts, indicating that the Hubble tension may be an artifact of the $\Lambda$CDM model.
+Unlike previous studies that relied on only discrete binning, our ML-based framework enables a continuous reconstruction of $H_0(z)$, capturing fine-scale variations across the full redshift range.
+Our results underscore that while $H_0$ varies with redshift, the rate of change flattens at higher redshifts, indicating that the Hubble tension may be an artifact of the $\Lambda$CDM model or inadequate prior information.
 However, due to limited FRB data beyond $z\sim1$, extrapolation beyond this limit is not reliable, as the ML algorithm would not be accurate in that range.
+In general, ML algorithm benefits from larger training samples, which, however, is not possible as we are limited by a relatively small data set.
 Importantly, the observed redshift-dependent tension persists irrespective of the dataset or technique employed, emphasizing its robustness.
 Another minor limitation of this analysis is its dependence on the mean distributions of IGM and host DM.
 This methodology may inadequately represent cases where the observed DM is anomalously high, despite the source being located at a relatively low redshift.
 Additionally, the contribution from the host galaxy halo may differ significantly from that of the Milky Way halo, and its contribution could change over time.
 Nevertheless, given the current limitations of observational facilities in precisely determining individual DM components for each FRB, the use of mean values remains the most reliable and practical approach for this analysis.
 Extending the analysis to the dynamical dark energy model of $w_0w_a$CDM, we identify specific parameterizations of $w_0$ and $w_a$ that restore the statistical consistency of a redshift-independent $H_0$.
-These findings suggest that the Hubble tension may originate from the limitations inherent to the $\Lambda$CDM model, particularly its treatment of dark energy as a cosmological constant, rather than from systematic observational errors, advocating for the exploration of more general cosmological models even in the late Universe.
+These results suggest that the apparent variation in $H_0$ is likely a manifestation of the known, unresolved tensions among existing cosmological datasets, an effect that is further amplified by the relatively weak constraining power of the FRB data or may arise from unaccounted dark energy dynamics rather than observational biases.